FirstEnergy Corp. (FE) Shares Up Despite Recent Market Volatility

 FE’s Market Performance

-FE stock saw a decrease of 2.42% in the past week, with a monthly decline of -0.63% and a quarterly a decrease of -7.03%.
-The volatility ratio for the week is 2.52%, and the volatility levels for the last 30 days are 2.58% for FirstEnergy Corp.
-(FE).
-The simple moving average for the last 20 days is 0.24% for FE stock, with a simple moving average of -0.58% for the last 200 days.
+The stock of FirstEnergy Corp.
+(FE) has seen a 2.27% increase in the past week, with a 2.51% rise in the past month, and a -5.18% fall in the past quarter.
+The volatility ratio for the week is 1.74%, and the volatility levels for the past 30 days are at 2.50% for FE.
+The simple moving average for the last 20 days is 2.06% for FE stock, with a simple moving average of 1.37% for the last 200 days.

 Analysts’ Opinion of FE